Provisional Legislative Council: 1992 electoral reforms

 When the Hong Kong Basic Law was promulgated on 4 April 1990, the National People's Congress (NPC) issued a decision on the same day on the formation of the first government and legislature of the Hong Kong Special Administrative Region.
 The decision and the Basic Law envisioned the Legislative Council returned from the 1995 Hong Kong legislative election to continue operating until 1998, when the next legislative election would be due.

 The NPC decided that the first legislature was to be formed according to "principles of State sovereignty and smooth transition".
 More specifically, the first legislature was to have 60 members, 20 of which returned from direct geographical constituency elections, 30 members from functional constituencies and 10 members returned by an election committee.
 If the composition of the last colonial Legislative Council conforms to the NPC decision and the Basic Law, its members automatically become members of the first post-handover Legislative Council, provided that they uphold the Basic Law, plead allegiance to the Hong Kong Special Administrative Region and meet the requirements of the Basic Law.

 The automatic transition (or the "through-train" model) was abandoned on 31 August 1994, when the NPC decided the 1995 Legislative Council would end with British sovereignty over Hong Kong.
 The policy changed when the Hong Kong government decided the 1995 legislature would be formed with a new electoral formula from the 1994 electoral reform announced by Hong Kong Governor Chris Patten in October 1992.
 Although the new formula expanded Hong Kong's electoral base, it conformed with the seat composition described in the NPC decision by only allowing 33 percent of seats to be elected through universal suffrage.
-This was possible only because decision did not define the election committee and the functional constituency electorate.
+This was possible only because the decision did not define the election committee and the functional constituency electorate.

 The electoral reform created nine functional constituencies that gave paid labourers voting rights and abolished voting by corporations, which could vote in the old functional constituencies.
 As a result, the number of voters in the functional constituencies increased to about 2.7 million from 104,609.
 The reform also defined the election committee to consist of district board members, who were themselves elected by universal suffrage.

 China did not recognise the Legislative Council returned after the electoral reform.
 It stated the new composition violated the Sino-British Joint Declaration, the Basic Law and the NPC decision made in 1990.
 It also stated the reforms were introduced unilaterally, and China was not consulted on the change in seat composition.

 Negotiations between the British and Chinese governments on the legislative transition began in April 1993, but ended in November 1993 without a consensus.
 On 2 July 1993, the NPC Standing Committee (NPCSC) formed the Preliminary Working Committee, an organisation that prepared for the establishment of the Preparatory Committee for the Hong Kong Special Administrative Region in 1996.
 According to legal scholar Albert Chen, the PLC was an idea of the Preliminary Working Committee.